“The only thing that will redeem mankind is cooperation.”

 “Human beings have a demonstrated talent for self-deception when their emotions are stirred.” – Carl Sagan

 Emotion is how the mind assigns meaning and value to every conscious experience.
 Emotion drives our most pronounced behaviors and sustains our most powerful beliefs.
 Emotion alters our perception of reality and the scope of our morality.
-Human nature suggests that the unity of our species must involve a shared emotional state.
-In this case, a global cooperation would require a love that eliminates hate, a pride and happiness that includes everyone on Earth.
+Human nature suggests that human harmony must involve a shared emotional state.
+In this case, a global unity would require a love that eliminates hate, a pride and happiness that includes everyone on Earth.
 But these states of affect are, in nearly every circumstance, bound to a sense of purpose.
 And the greater the purpose, the more compelling the emotion, and the more powerful the unity.
 This principle of human nature is perhaps best demonstrated by the religious mind and its craving for relevance.

 “The deepest principle in human nature